aalto-grades/aalto-grades/e2e-tests/README.md

 ## Running tests

-In another terminal in the project root run:
+Start the website in docker by running docker compose at the root of the project:

 ```
-export POSTGRES_PASSWORD="postgres"
 docker compose up --build
 ```

-Then run
+Then launch playwright in cli mode:

 ```
 npx playwright test
 ```

-or
+or in ui mode:

 ```
 npx playwright test --ui